 Hump Day Help with the PHEs

-- Involvement in planning and running at least one campus event per semester
+- Involvement in planning and running campus events.

-- Hold peer counseling office hours approximately four times per semester as academic schedule allows
+- Hold peer counseling office hours approximately as academic schedule allows.